A VAE Approach to Sample Multivariate Extremes: Criteria

 \section{Criteria}

-In this section, we present detailed explanations of the different criteria we use to evaluate the approaches compared in the experiments (Section \ref{experiments}).
-They aim to compare the radius distributions (\ref{app: KLu}), in particular for the tail, the overall distributions in the multivariate space (\ref{app: WD}), and to provide useful statistics on the angular distributions (\ref{app: Threshold selection}).
+This section details the evaluation criteria used to benchmark the approaches in Section~\ref{experiments}.
+These criteria assess (i) the radius distributions, with an emphasis on tail behavior (Appendix~\ref{app: KLu}), (ii) the similarity between the full multivariate distributions (Appendix~\ref{app: WD}), and (iii) key statistics of the angular distributions (Appendix~\ref{app: Threshold selection}).